Enet4/dicoogle-class-db/README.md

 A configuration is required for the classification database to work.
 Specify as many `classifier` elements as there are classifiers and as many `criterion` elements as desired.
-Criteria can also include a variable number of criteria that the specific classification method depends on, often used for conditional classification.
+Criteria can also include a variable number of criteria that the specific classification method _depends on_, often used for conditional classification.
 The `index-path` element is optional and is used for specifying the classification index' directory path.
 These classifiers are expected to be compliant with the [Dicoogle Classification API](https://github.com/Enet4/dicoogle-classification-api).